jonathanj/manner/docs/conditions.rst

-Conditions are only marginally more complex than validators to construct, in addition to containing a bound predicate they must also specify actions; the ``when`` function assists in this regard.
-Still, this is only a short two-step
+Conditions are only marginally more complex than validators to construct, in addition to containing a bound predicate they must also specify actions; the ``when`` function assists in this regard by creating a *condition checker*.
+Still, this is only a short two-step process:
-process:

 1. Create a conditions definition that can be reused, read as: When ``one`` is equal to 42 then hide ``x``, ``y`` and ``z``, and enable ``a``, ``b`` and